Warner Bros. World' Abu Dhabi Brings Animation Favorites to Life in 'Bedrock' and 'Dynamite Gulch'

 This age-old land powered by birds and dinosaurs is home to the lively Fred, Wilma and Pebbles Flintstone, as well as their next-door neighbors Barney, Betty and Bamm-Bamm Rubble.
 Bedrock also wouldn't be complete without Fred and Barney's best friend The Great Gazoo and everyone's favorite pet dinosaur Dino.

 When hunger strikes in downtown Bedrock, guests can choose from a variety of prehistoric pickings.
 For a quick stone-age snack, guests can grab and go at Mammoth Munchies.
-Alternatively, ravenous park-goers can take a bite out of Bedrock at Bronto Burgers and Ribs, where slabs of ribs and giant-sized Bronto Burgers served.
-With a row of fun and quirky cars parked outside this signature Bedrock restaurant- providing the perfect backdrop for a one-of-a-kind family photo- guests are sure to enjoy their unique dining experience.
+Alternatively, ravenous park-goers can take a bite out of Bedrock at Bronto Burgers and Ribs, where slabs of ribs and giant-sized Bronto Burgers will be served.
+With a row of fun and quirky cars parked outside this signature Bedrock restaurant- providing the perfect backdrop for a one-of-a-kind family photo- guests are sure to look back fondly on their unique dining experience.
 Guests can take home a valuable memento when they visit Bedrock Boutique where they'll find everything the modern stone-age family could need.

 The wackiness begins in Dynamite Gulch